In pictures: Guatemala volcano eruption

 Volcanic ash rose more than 6km into the sky, and fell as far away as the capital, Guatemala City.

-A total of 1.7 million people affected by the eruption.
+A total of 1.7 million people were affected by the eruption.

 Residents have been told to wear masks as protection in four regions.